 Research Council and evaluation bodies

 The Research Council of the SNSF evaluates several thousand applications each year and makes funding decisions.
-It is composed of 80 researchers, most of whom work at Swiss higher education institutions.
-The Research Council is supported by between 80 and 100 evaluation bodies comprising about 1000 members in total.
+It is led by the Academic Board, which defines the funding policy.
+Between 80 and 100 evaluation bodies, with a total of around 1000 members, support the Research Council.

 Research Council of the SNSF